Art & History Tschlin

-Traditionally executed sgraffiti, which also function as scanable QR codes via the smartphone as digital portals.
-With the specially programmed application "Fatschadas" the first augmented reality sgraffito of the Engadine can be experienced.
+Traditionally executed sgraffiti, which function as scannable QR codes via the smartphone also as digital portals.
+With the specially programmed application "Fatschadas", the first augmented reality sgraffito of the Engadine can be experienced.

-The old tradition of sgraffito is based on a scraptechnique in which ornaments are scratched in the still damp house facade plaster in freehand work or by means of stencils.
-Through attached ornaments, such as mythical animal figures and texts with personal mottos, family culture, social positions, achievements and moral positions became visible on the house facades, demonstratively exeheading what the owners wanted to stand for.
-The sgraffiti thus created the public streetscape of the Engadine in a lasting way.
+The old tradition of sgraffito is based on a scraping technique in which ornaments are scratched into the still damp house façade plaster in freehand work or by means of stencils.
+Through attached ornaments, such as mythical animal figures and texts with personal mottos, family culture, social positions, achievements and moral positions became visible on the house facades, demonstratively carrying out what the owners wanted to stand for.
+The sgraffiti thus played a lasting role in shaping the public streetscape of the Engadine.

 The SOMALGORS74 project uses digital media to expand this creative and communicative tradition of sgraffito.
-Every six months, artists, graphic artists and poets develop new, virtual designs that deal with the Engadine tradition of Sgraffito as an ornamental communication medium in public space.
-With this project, the cultural initiative SOMALGORS74 hopes to spark the debate on the tradition and future of Sgraffito.
+Every six months, artists, graphic designers and poets develop new, virtual designs that deal with the Engadine tradition of sgraffito as an ornamental medium of communication in public space.
+With this project, the cultural initiative SOMALGORS74 hopes to spark the debate about the tradition and future of sgraffito.

-The application Fatschadas kan can be downloaded at: https://somalgors74.ch/somalgors74/fatschadas-application.
+The Fatschadas application can be downloaded from: https://somalgors74.ch/somalgors74/fatschadas-application

-- With the Rhaetian Railway (from Chur, Landquart/Prättigau or from the Upper Engadine) to Scuol-Tarasp.
+- Take the Rhaetian Railway (from Chur, Landquart/Prättigau or from the Upper Engadine) to Scuol-Tarasp.

-- With postbus from Scuol from Martina to Strada and change to Tschlin.
+- Take the PostBus from Scuol from Martina to Strada and change to Tschlin.